 Camping Gear - Tent

-We used to use a touring tent (the pyramid type C.O.I.
-Leisure Lightning) but we purchased a ShippShape roof top tent in December 2006.
-This was after many trips since 1997 with friends who had one and after a trip to Western NSW where we used a borrowed one.
-The one we purchased was second hand from ShippShape.
+In December 2006 I purchased a ShippShape roof top tent after many trips since 1997 with friends who had one and after a trip to Western NSW where I used a borrowed one.
+The one I purchased was second hand from ShippShape.
 It is an old tent but with brand new base, mattress and frame and almost new cover.
 It is the top of the range model with all side curtains.

 The tent consists of a sleeping section which is over the car.
 This is a full sized double bed and has heaps of room.
 I have slept in many smaller beds in hotels and resorts!
-We use normal double bed sheets (cotton in summer and flannelette when cooler) with a wool blanket.
-In colder climates we also put a sleeping bag (open out) over the blanket.
+I use normal double bed sheets (cotton in summer and flannelette when cooler) with a wool blanket.
+In colder climates I also put a sleeping bag (open out) over the blanket.

-Kelly made up a small trampoline out of a stretchy material and cord.
-This hangs from one side to the other under the roof near our feet.
-We put our day clothes in here after we change into our sleeping clothes.
-There is also a small space between the mattress and base section near our head where we put things like water, battery, torch, radio etc. The battery powers a small fluorescent light which we hang from the roof so we can see and read.
+I have a small trampoline out of a stretchy material and cord.
+This hangs from one side to the other under the roof near my feet.
+I put my day clothes in here after I change into my sleeping clothes.
+There is also a small space between the mattress and base section near my head where I put things like water, torch, AM/FM radio etc.

 Upon arriving at a camp site you park as flat as you can.
-We have two plastic wedges that we can use to balance the car correctly.
+I have two plastic levelling ramps that I can use to balance the car correctly (I have two small spirit levels to show the actual balance).
 Once flat, you unclip a bungy cord on each side from a number of knobs, put the ladder on the passenger side, climb the ladder and pull on the roof.
 It opens up very easily.
 You then take two cords from the outer edge of the awning section and attached them to suitable points on your car and tighten.
 These hold the awning rigid and stops the tent closing up.

 Camping Gear - Cooking

-The majority of our cooking is done on a collapsible barbecue plate.
+The majority of my cooking is done on a collapsible barbecue plate.
 This is shaped like a plough disc and has legs and a handle that folds away.
-In 2009 we purchased a fold up wok that is made by the same company.
-This replaced our frying pan.
-For heating water and cooking things like pasta, toast etc, we have a cheap gas stove that uses disposable canisters.
+This is called a Biji and I bought it in about 2001.
+I have a small frying pan if needed.
+For heating water and cooking things like pasta, toast etc, I have a cheap gas stove that uses disposable canisters.
 These are relatively economical and much better than a LPG gas system.
+The only problem is when it is cold and you have a canister that is less than half empty, it does not work well.
 I used to use petrol-powered Coleman burners but they end up being unreliable.

-We have a camp oven for roasts, damper and desserts.
-As well as a pot and a whistling kettle we have a bowl for mixing and salads etc. We normally only have enough plates for two people with plastic wine glasses, beer coolers, barbecue and cooking utensils as well as knives and forks etc but we can carry more.
+I have a camp oven for roasts, damper and desserts.
+As well as a pot and a whistling kettle I have a bowl for mixing and salads etc. I normally only have enough plates for two people with plastic wine glasses, beer coolers, barbecue and cooking utensils as well as knives and forks etc but I can carry more.

 Camping Gear - Other

-We carry two collapsible chairs and a collapsible table which fit on one side of the storage system.
-On the other we have a barbecue plate, a shower tent, and other bits.
+I carry a collapsible chair and a collapsible table which fit on top of the storage system.
+I also carry a shower tent, and other bits.
 I also carry a small chainsaw (needed many times in remote locations to clear tracks as well as to cut firewood).
-We also have a wedge, small axe and a spare chain as well as extra chainsaw fuel and tools to repair and sharpen the saw.
-We also sometimes carry a small 12 volt generator to supply emergency power.
+I also have a wedge, small axe and a spare chain as well as extra chainsaw fuel and tools to repair and sharpen the saw.
+I also sometimes carry a small 12 volt generator to supply emergency power.

-Spares carried include new hoses and belts as well as tyre repair kit and if needed, a small compressor.
-If we are diving we do not take the compressor as we can fill tyres from our dive cylinders.
+If needed I carry a small compressor.
+If I am diving I do not take the compressor as I can fill tyres from my dive cylinders.

 Carrying Clothes etc

-Kelly and I each have a plastic bin with a lid in which we put our clothes.
-These are very handy as the clothes are easily visible through the sides and the construction means we can put lighter things on top if needed.
-We put these bins on the back seat.
+I have a plastic bin with a lid in which I put my clothes.
+These are very handy as the clothes are easily visible through the sides and the construction means I can put lighter things on top if needed.
+I put these bins on the back seat.

 For the Prado I also created a trampoline out of a dog bed (using bungy cords and rope) which hung under the roof over the rear station wagon section.
-On this we put things like hats, raincoats and jumpers.
+On this I put things like hats, raincoats and jumpers.
 It made them easily accessible as well as using up space that is normally not doing anything.
-We may implement something like this in the new car.
+I implemented something similar in the new car.

-We also carry two bags Kelly sewed up in which we put our dirty clothes so that they are separate from our clean clothes.
+I also carry a bags in which I put my dirty clothes so that they are separate from my clean clothes.

 Recovery and Emergency Gear

-Under the seats we carry two ramps for levelling the car when we camp, first aid kit, jumper leads and an extensive socket set.
-There are also spanners and screw-drivers under the passenger seat and a full car manual for repairs.
-We carry a tyre repair kit as well as a full recovery pack of winch extensions, tree protector, snatch straps, snatch block and more.
+I carry a first aid kit, jumper leads and an extensive socket set.
+There are also spanners and screw-drivers in the rear door.
+I carry a tyre repair kit as well as a full recovery pack of winch extensions, tree protector, snatch straps, snatch block and more.

-On the ladder for the ShippShape tent, we carry a large shovel for recovery and fire purposes.
+On the ladder for the ShippShape tent, I carry a large shovel for recovery and fire purposes.

 How does the Cruiser Perform?

-Well, we have not yet really used it in proper 4WD conditions, only some easy dirt roads.
-We have used it to tow our boat and can say that its towing ability is awesome.
-Without a doubt, it is the best 4WD we have ever driven.
-More later.
+Well, I have not yet really used it in really hard 4WD conditions.
+On the bits where I used in the Victorian High Country where there were some hard bits, it perform as well as I expected.
+On the sand at Fraser Island it also preformed brilliantly.
+I have used it to tow my boat and can say that its towing ability is awesome.
+Without a doubt, it is the best 4WD I have ever driven.